 Help Others Who Are Struggling

-This is actually part of the 12-step programs and they often sum it up as “you can’t keep it unless you give it awayâ€.
+This is actually part of the 12-step programs and they often sum it up as you can’t keep it unless you give it away.
 In other words, helping someone else who has struggled with drug or alcohol addiction can, in turn, help you stay on your path of recovery.
-It serves as a reminder of how far you’ve come and knowing you’re helping and creating real change in someone’s life can lift your self-esteem tremendously as well.
+It serves as a reminder of how far you’ve come, and knowing you’re helping and creating real change in someone’s life can lift your self-esteem tremendously as well.

 Get Help With Addiction at Newport Beach Recovery

 At Newport Beach Recovery we understand the incredible importance of helping you or your loved one develop a sober support system after finishing treatment.
-Get in touch with us to learn more about the variety of group work we offer as part of our outpatient treatment program as well as additional resources for making your transition to sober living a long term success.
+Get in touch with us to learn more about the variety of group work we offer as part of our outpatient treatment program as well as additional resources for making your transition to recovery a long term success.